 Apparently, that question gnawed at YouTube sensation Cleetus McFarland enough that he decided to go through the effort of trying it on his 2008 Ford Crown Victoria while it was on the dyno for baseline runs (for a separate project).
 Using the Dynojet 224xLC dyno of Proven Power in Tampa, Florida, McFarland and the Proven Power team actually put a surprising amount of effort into getting legitimate results.

-The Three-Valve, 4.6-liter Modular in the Crown Vic initially had some air-fuel ratio issues during the baseline runs, but eventually produced about 220 horsepower and 268 pound-feet of torque in a curve you would expect from a V8 in a luxury sedan.
+The Two-Valve, 4.6-liter Modular in the Crown Vic initially had some air-fuel ratio issues during the baseline runs, but eventually produced about 220 horsepower and 268 pound-feet of torque in a curve you would expect from a V8 in a luxury sedan.

 Then, using a “tire cheetah” – which is a tire bead seater that is designed to dump an entire pressurized five-gallon air tank with a single quarter-turn valve – aimed directly at the intake, McFarland attempted to remotely pressurize the intake tract.